Robin (character): Captain Carrot and His Amazing Zoo Crew

 The 1980s series Captain Carrot and His Amazing Zoo Crew presented the parallel Earth of "Earth-C-Minus," a world populated by talking animal superheroes that paralleled the mainstream DC Universe.
 Earth-C-Minus was the home of Boyd, the Robin Wonder, a robin sidekick to the Batmouse, and presumably an analog of the mainstream DC Universe's Dick Grayson (including wearing a variant of Dick Grayson's Robin costume).

 Injustice series

-Injustice: Gods Among Us

-In the prequel comic of the video game Injustice: Gods Among Us, Damian remains under the guise of Robin until Year Five where he becomes Nightwing.
+In the prequel comic of Injustice: Gods Among Us, Damian remains under the guise of Robin until Year Five where he becomes Nightwing.
 Although he will still become one of Superman's allies in his Regime.
 It is revealed in Year One that Dick Grayson's death at the hands of Damian Wayne was a mere accident because Damian was frustrated at Dick's lecturing him during a prison riot.
 In Year Two, Damian makes two minor appearances: once to alert Superman to Sinestro's arrival at the Justice League Watchtower, and again while Despero, having been assaulted by the Sinestro Corps, is crashing toward Earth.
 In Year Three, Damian attempts to defeat some villains and nearly gets killed but Dick Grayson, (now the new Deadman), saves him and gives him his old Nightwing costume as a birthday present, unaware to Damian or any other Regime members.
-Despite having severed ties with his father, Damian still greatly regards Alfred.
-Unknown to Damian, Superman, thinking Damian's "Nightwing" birthday gift is a set up by Batman, secretly sends Zsasz to kill Alfred before Damian arrives back at the Batcave.
-With Alfred gone, Damian now joins Superman's Regime.
-Batman, becoming aware of Superman's plan afterward, is too late to convince his son of the truth behind Alfred's death.